 Employers must inform all employees of their right to take PDL and include this information in company handbooks.

 Limitations on pregnancy disability leave in California include an employer’s right to demand medical certification of your disability and an employer’s right to discontinue health insurance if this is its policy for other types of disability leave.
 Accordingly, companies that provide benefits for temporary disabilities and extend leave beyond 4 months must do the same for pregnancy-related disabilities.
-An employee may have the option of using her paid vacation leave for part of her pregnancy disability leave.What Notice Needs to be Given Before Taking Disability Leave?
+An employee may have the option of using her paid vacation leave for part of her pregnancy disability leave.What is a Pregnant Woman Required to do Before Taking Disability Leave?

 - Bed rest ordered by a physician;

 An employer should be given 30 days notice before taking a pregnancy disability leave, or before a transfer or accommodation is to begin, if the need for the leave, transfer, or accommodation is foreseeable.
 If the approximate date or duration for the leave is not known, the employee must give notice as soon as she is able.
 Examples of this situation are the timing for an adoption or no knowledge of an actual due date.
 If the need for leave, transfer, or accommodation is not foreseeable, like in an emergency birth, an employer must be given notice as soon as possible.Returning to Work